Princely state: History

-The princely states at the time of Indian independence were mostly formed after the disintegration of the Mughal Empire.
-Many princely states had a foreign origin due to the long period of external migration to India.
+The princely states were the traditional monarchical states of India who had formed, under various degrees of pressure, subsidiary alliances with the East India Company.
+These relationships were taken over by the British Raj after 1858.
+Some dynasties, especially of Rajput princes, were very long-established, but others dated back to the turbulent period of the disintegration of the Mughal Empire in the 18th century, including the numerous Maratha states.
+Some princely states, mainly with Muslim ruling families, had a foreign origin due to the long period of external migration to India.
 Some of these were the rulers of Hyderabad (Turco-Persians), Bhopal (Afghans) and Janjira.
 Among the Hindu kingdoms, most of the rulers were Kshatriya.
 Only the Rajput states, Manipur, and a scattering of South Indian kingdoms could trace their lineage to the pre-Mughal period.
+Many dynasties conquered by the Maratha confederacy, Sikh Empire and others involved in the Mughal collapse remained without territories.